-As a not-for-profit organization which uses data only for administration and membership, we are except from Data Protection registration.
+As a not-for-profit organization which uses data only for administration and membership, we are excempt from Data Protection registration and ICO data protection fees.
 However, we nevertheless adhere to the principles of the Data Protection Act, and follow best practice guidelines, including but not limited to,

 - Excepting data you have agreed to be shared, restrict data access to the smallest necessary number of individuals, and on a need-to-know basis;

 - Not retain excessive information on users and members;